Paracetamol in Pregnancy – What You Need to Know

 The first, when a lady in her seventies, spritely and without much malaise, entered his pharmacy for a medication.
 It was her first.
 Over the ensuing year, she kept coming back for more and more medications prescribed by her doctor.
 He realised that many of the prescriptions were for side effects of previous prescriptions.

 The second incidence was a middle-aged man who took Pepto-Bismol for his indigestion.
 One day my father realized, after greeting him in the street, that he hadn’t been in to get more of his medicine.
 The man told my father that he had gone to the ‘quack’ up the road and had fixed his indigestion and there was no more need for the pink medicine.
 The ‘quack’ up the road was a chiropractor.
 Being curious, my dad went to see him and was convinced that this was where he wanted to go in health care.
-He traveled to Iowa, USA, and studied to become a chiropractor.
+He travelled to Iowa, USA, and studied to become a chiropractor.

 I was bought up with the fear of medicine.
 It would have to be an emergency situation before my dad would allow any medications.
 He believed fevers, colds and pains all primed the body for bigger pains and bigger diseases in life.
 We did not take a pill for anything.